HarrisonWismer/RadialProfile/README.md

 	- The relative X coordinate of the radial centerpoint (Adjusted in terms of the cropped image coordinates)
 	- The absolute Y coordinate of the radial centerpoint (In terms of the original image)
 	- The absolute X coordinate of the radial centerpoint (In terms of the original image)
-	- The path to the Radial.csv file which contains the radial profile values for each specified channel for each ROI.
+	- The path to the Radial.csv file which contains the radial profile values for each specified channel for each ROI
 	- The path to the radial profile plot
+	- The path to the ROI_n_Coordinates.csv file with coordinate points to reload each ROI
+	- The type of shape for the ROI to be used when loading ROIs back in

 Each ROI folder contains:
 - ROI_n_Channel_m.tiff -> Cropped ROI region saved in a .tiff file for the nth ROI defined and the mnth channel specified.